ivantishchenko/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my webpage!

 Currently working in product development in the area of visual computing.
 Turning research ideas into production code.
-Formerly, I was a Reasearch Assistant at [ETH Zurich](https://ethz.ch/), [Computer Vision and Geometry Lab](https://cvg.ethz.ch/).
+Formerly I was a Reasearch Assistant at [ETH Zurich](https://ethz.ch/), [Computer Vision and Geometry Lab](https://cvg.ethz.ch/).
 I graduated with a MSc in Computer Science from [ETH Zurich](https://ethz.ch/).

 {{< icon name="download" pack="fas" >}} [Download my résumé](files/resume.pdf)